megaoptim/rapid-cache/readme.txt

 == Frequently Asked Questions ==

-= How do I know that Rapid Cache is working the way it should be? =
+= How do I know that Rapid Cache is functional? =

 First of all, make sure that you've enabled Rapid Cache.
 After you activate the plugin, go to the Rapid Cache options panel and enable it, then scroll to the bottom and click Save All Changes.
 All of the other options on that page are already pre-configured for typical usage.
 Skip them all for now.
 You can go back through all of them later and fine-tune things the way you like them.